#25 in the Judging a Photograph Series

 On the other hand being a second shooter suited me quite well.
 I thrive on finding an image without a heavily prescribed shot list.
 There’s a bit more time to compose and find new angles when I second-shoot.
 I also like not having to get the important shots of the ceremony; oh the number of times my flashgun or focus have powered down at the moment of the first kiss!
 I definitely have some bad luck there.

+There are always beautiful details to photograph at a wedding.
 One of the simplest and most satisfying shots to get is the bridal accessories.
 I always try to put them on a windowsill for some flattering natural light.
 I’m lucky enough to live in a very photogenic town and so half the weddings I have shot have included a lovely view out of the window of the room where the bride is getting ready.
 Although it’s tempting to shoot all the accessories on a very wide aperture, I just stop down a little to give an impression of the town in the distance.
 A photo like this fills out the story of the day nicely in the final album.

 People still regularly ask me how my wedding photography is going, not realising I stopped three years ago!
 It was an interesting time and I could write a whole book of memoirs and crazy tales.
 I am very happy NOT shooting weddings at the moment although I would perhaps like to second-shoot again when my children have grown and left home.